GetSure

 Purchasing a prepaid funeral plan won’t affect your eligibility to qualify for Medicaid.
 However, please note that several states limit the amount you can put in a funeral trust from $5,000 to $15,000.

 While not all prepaid funeral insurance plans are the same, you can customize your policy with the specific goods and services you want.
-However, you must keep in mind that the policy amount is directly impacted by the choices and decisions you make.
+However, you must remember that your choices and decisions directly impact the policy amount.
 Here’s a brief overview of what most preset plans include:

 • Funeral home expenses